MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 For more information on how to create an Azure Resource Manager template, see [Create and deploy Azure Resource Manager templates](/learn/modules/create-deploy-azure-resource-manager-templates/).

-The following diagram shows the high-level architecture integration between a Managed Security Service Provider (MSSP) tenant and a Customer's (Resource Provider) tenants with Azure Lighthouse and Microsoft Sentinel.
+The following diagram shows the high-level architecture integration between a Managed Security Service Provider (MSSP) tenant and a Customer's resource provider tenants with Azure Lighthouse and Microsoft Sentinel.

  ![Azure Sentinel managed service identity diagram](./media/azure-lighthouse-for-microsoft-sentinel-architecture.png)